daronphang/programming-resources/architectures/data-systems/transactions/atomicity/distributed-commit.md

 ## Distributed commit

-The distributed commit problem involves having an operation being performed by each member of a process group, or none at all.
+The atomic multicasting problem is an example of a more general problem, known as distributed commit.
+This problem involves having an operation being performed by each member of a process group, or none at all.
+In the case of reliable multicasting, the operation is the delivery of a message.
 Distributed commit is often established by a coordinator.

 ## 2PC (Two-Phase Commit)